 - Miso: Compensates for the umami you’d typically get from chicken in a pot pie.
 (You can sub with Yondu if you have it.)

-Bake the Pot Pie: Lastly, cut a few X’s into the dough with a small knife so that steam can escape the pie as it bakes.
+Lastly, cut a few X’s into the dough with a small knife so that steam can escape the pie as it bakes.
+Bake until golden, about 25 minutes.

 Make-Ahead Tips

-Vegan pot pie is best while still warm from the oven – since the puff pastry loses its crispness as it cools.
-If you wanna get a head start, you can make the filling up to 1 day in advance, cool it, and store it in the fridge.
-Roll out the dough and cover the casserole right before baking.
+This vegetarian pot pie is best eaten while still warm from the oven.
+Leftovers are still delicious, but puff pastry does lose some crispness as it cools.
+If you wanna get a headstart on the recipe, make the filling up to 1 day in advance (i.e. work through step 7), cool it, and store it in the fridge.
+Add the dough right before baking.

 - Tempeh Shepherd’s Pie